AssemblyAI-Community/mcp-livekit-agent/blogpost.md

     cli.run_app(WorkerOptions(entrypoint_fnc=entrypoint))
 ```

 As you can see, this setup is lightweight and flexible.
 We are now using OpenAI's GPT-4o for the language understanding part, but if you feel like trying a different LLM (maybe something like Claude Sonnet 3.7 or a fine-tuned open-source model) swapping it out is pretty straightforward.
-Same story with the text-to-speech and speech-to-text components: while OpenAI's TTS does the job, you can easily switch to something like ElevenLabs if you want more natural voices or custom voice cloning.
+Same story with the Text-to-Speech and Speech-to-Text components: while OpenAI's TTS does the job, you can easily switch to something like ElevenLabs if you want more natural voices or custom voice cloning.
 For Speech-to-Text, we load our own AssemblyAI LiveKit plugin, which takes care of the real-time transcription.

 #### Decomposing Our Minimal Example